saturncloud/examples/CONTRIBUTING.md

 Examples in this the `examples/` directory follow a specific directory structure that allows Saturn to automatically seed them in a new user's environment with these.

-Each directory below `examples/` corresponds to one new Saturn Project + Jupyter server that will be created in users' environments.
-Those projects will be named using the directory name, so the names of these directories should have names which only contain lowercase alphanumeric characters and dashes.
+Each directory below `examples/` corresponds to one new resource that will be created in users' environments.
+Those resources will be named using the directory name, so the names of these directories should have names which only contain lowercase alphanumeric characters and dashes.

 ```text
 examples/